Philip-Cooney/PiecewiseChangepoint/README.md

     ## 229 0.022321679      1 0.022321679
     ## 197 0.023591679      1 0.023591679

-time\_event represents the time the event would occur at in the absence of censoring, while time is minimum of the censoring time and the event time.
-Status is an indicator variable if the event occured at the corresponding time or if it was censored.
+*time\_event* represents the time the event would occur at in the absence of censoring, while *time* is minimum of the censoring time and the event time. *status* is an indicator variable if the event occurred at the corresponding time or if it was censored.
 Plotting this survival function we see a potential change in the hazard at around year 1.

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-As noted in ([Bagust and Beale 2014](#ref-Bagust.2014)), constant hazards are linear with respect to the cumulative hazard function the change in hazards at approximately 1 year can be seen more clearly.
+As noted in ([Bagust and Beale 2014](#ref-Bagust.2014)), constant hazards are linear with respect to the cumulative hazard function, therefore, the change in hazards at approximately 1 year can be seen more clearly in this plot.

 ``` r
 ggsurvplot(fit, palette = "#2E9FDF", fun = "cumhaz")